miriamschalamun/RNA_Tricho/README.md

 Gofunction(data = data, name = name, rrvgo=rrvgo, ontology = category)
 }

 ```

 ## GO visualization

 Visualize using rrvgo and the yeast database for terms.
-Run the tests to determine pvalues for each go term using different algorithms (classic fisher or weighted).
+Run the tests to determine p-values for each go term using different algorithms ("classic fisher" or "weighted").
-Classic: "each GO term is tested independently not taking the GO hierachy into account.
+Classic: each GO term is tested independently not taking the GO hierachy into account.
-weight01:a mix between "weight" and "elim" - is more conservative than classic but has less false positives and might miss true positives but the significance of scores (Alexa et al 2006 - Improved scoring of functional groups..).
+weight01:a mix between "weighted" and "elim" (Alexa et al 2006 - Improved scoring of functional groups..).
-However in many publications classic fisher is used.
-The advantage of weighted is that to me it sounds its more reliable and in the later created trees for visualization you more likely get the parent terms which make it easier to find important terms than looking at >100 terms.
+I am using weight01 for most of my figures

 ```R
 # yeast db: